OlineRanum/FACT_DetectorAnalysisSoftware/README.md

     ../LivePlotting/src/src_SetUp$: SetUp.py

-### Support
+## Support
 Primary developer: Oline Ranum - olinear@uio.no

 # Build

-## Main Folder Structure

-    src:
-        The source code of the program.
+    Data_Example:
+          Contains one example file that can be run from /Data/

+    Documentation:
+          Contains documentation files - settings.pdf (Parameter description)

+    Images:
+          Display examples of vizualization modules, figures and illustrations of physics

     settings:
-        settings.txt : This file contains all physical parameters of the detector.
+          settings.txt Contains all physical parameters of the detector.
 The parameters are described in a separate file under Documentation - settings.pdf

-    Data_Example:
-        Contains one example file that can be run from /Data/
+    src:
+          Source code of the program.